 Jason Brown says "After graduating in 2009, with majors in German and international business, I went to work as a Marketing Specialist for Sabre Hospitality Solutions, an advertising agency based outside of Washington, DC.
 There, I provided digital marketing solutions for hotels and resorts and particularly enjoyed consulting with German clients.
 Determined to return to WashU, I found my way back in 2013 when I started the MBA program.
 Upon completion of the program, I stayed at WashU, working in the Graduate Programs Office at Olin Business School, and now serve as the Assistant Director of Graduate Admissions."

 Thom Wall says he is "working as the featured juggling act on Cirque du Soleil's touring show 'Totem'.
-We're working in Brussels, Belgium, at the moment - soon to tour Spain for most of 2018.
 When I'm not juggling on stage, I enjoy speaking German with a few members of the cast, and am also working on writing a textbook about juggling technique.
 The Post Dispatch wrote a little story about me, which you can find here.
 There's a good chance I'll be in St. Louis in June to do a show for the St. Louis Public Library system, as a joint event for his book release and World Juggling Day (yep, that's a thing!).
 It's still in the planning phases, though."
 (2018)